molecula/documentation/cloud/cloud-tables/_posts/2022-11-15-cloud-table-query-endpoint.md

 title: Where do I find the table Query Endpoint in FeatureBase Cloud?
 ---

-The table query endpoint is used when running remote table queries via the API.
+The table query endpoint is used to query a FeatureBase Cloud table.

 ## Before you begin